 - 1. Connect the external monitor to another computer to make sure that it works. - 2.
 Reconnect the external monitor to your computer. - 3.
 Refer to the manual shipped with the external monitor to check the resolutions and refresh rates that are supported. - If the external monitor supports the same resolution as the computer display or a higher resolution, view output on the external monitor or on both the external monitor and the computer display. - If the external monitor supports a lower resolution than the computer display, view output on the external monitor only.
 (If you view output on both the computer display and the external monitor, the external monitor screen will be blank or distorted.) - Problem: You cannot set a higher resolution than the present one on your external monitor.

 Solution: Make sure that the monitor type and other information is correct.
 If necessary, update the monitor driver.
-See "Setting the external monitor type" on page 37.

 • Problem: The screen is unreadable or distorted.